Hashdive/quantum-simulations/README.md

 ### Simulations

-The `simulations/` directory contains Python scripts that simulate the following quantum algorithms and concepts:
+The `simulations/` directory contains Python scripts that simulate quantum algorithms and concepts.

-- Quantum Key Distribution (QKD)
-- Quantum Circuits
-- Shor's Algorithm

 ## Setup